cunger/escape-velocity/content/blog/ada-for-the-curious.md

 There you will also find links to the repositories of past events on GitHub.
 For example, [John Perry (AoC 2023)](https://github.com/johnperry-math/AoC2023/tree/642ff0f6151e031b90fb9edfa5c143395a94b344) did many puzzles in both Ada and Rust, and wrote about his solutions and experiences with both.
-...
+And
 [J.C.
 Moyer (AoC 2023)](https://github.com/jcmoyer/puzzles/tree/f47cb18394123473f3d474782e07267237a828fa/AdventOfCode2023)
-uses a very basic setup but still constructs pretty clean solutions.
+uses a very basic setup, but constructs pretty clean and readable solutions.

 ## Alire project template